 Obligations of Domestic Banks, Foreign Banks and Foreign Branches of U.S. Banks.
 A Fund or an Underlying Fund may invest in obligations issued by banks and other savings institutions.
 Investments in bank obligations include obligations of domestic branches of foreign banks and foreign branches of domestic banks.
-Such investments in domestic branches of foreign banks and foreign branches of domestic branches of U.S. banks.
+Such investments in domestic branches of foreign banks and foreign branches of domestic banks may involve risks that are different from investments in securities of domestic branches of U.S. banks.
 These risks may include future unfavorable political and economic developments, possible withholding taxes on interest income, seizure or nationalization of foreign deposits, currency controls, interest limitations, or other governmental restrictions which might affect the payment of principal or interest on the securities held by a Fund or an Underlying Fund.
 Additionally, these institutions may be subject to less stringent reserve requirements and to different accounting, auditing, reporting and recordkeeping requirements than those applicable to domestic branches of U.S. banks.
 In addition, investments in bank loans may not be deemed to be securities and may not have the protections of the federal securities laws.
 Bank obligations include the following: